dougpulse/Cognos/CognosScripts/README.md

   <dt>PromptButton.js</dt>
   <dd>Custom Control module to create a prompt button.
 Includes prompt control method for RequiredPrompts and RequiredPromptCount.</dd>

+  <dt>PromptDateDefault.js</dt>
+  <dd>A way to use data rather than JavaScript to choose a set of default values for a date prompt.
+This is an alternative to the some of the features in Prompts.js.</dd>

   <dt>ObjectMethods.js</dt>
   <dd>A collection of additional object methods to make some scripting tasks simpler.<br />Used by Prompts.js.</dd>